kbsingh/cccp-index/README.md

 ----------

  1. Clone this git repo in github.com
- 2. Take the cccp.yml file included in this repo and drop it into the same directory as the nulecule definition for your app
+ 2. Take the cccp.yml file included in this repo and drop it into the same directory as the Nulecule definition for your app
  3. Populate the cccp template
  4. Send a Pull Request to this git repo with your details added into the index file